ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/design_guidelines.md

 #### Organization

-The Mbed OS codebase is organized into conceptual submodules to limit the scope and complexity of individual contributions.
+The Arm Mbed OS codebase is organized into conceptual submodules to limit the scope and complexity of individual contributions.
 These modules are contained in the Mbed OS codebase as a single Git repo.
 We suggest this model for external libraries.

 - Modules should be logically grouped in the OS tree.
 Avoid generic words; be intentional with naming.